gwanryo/VRChatScreenshotLinker/README.md

 2. Run the application.
 3. Drag and drop a VRChat screenshot onto the application window.
 4. The application will display the parsed information and generate a direct link to the VRChat world.

+## Limitations

+- This tool only works with screenshots taken in VRChat, when using VRCX.

+## Acknowledgements

+- [VRCX](https://github.com/vrcx-team/VRCX) - The tool that makes this possible.

+## License

+This project is licensed under the Unlicense - see the [LICENSE](LICENSE) file for details.

+## Contact

+For any inquiries or feedback, please reach out to [issues](https://github.com/gwarnryo/VRChatScreenshotLinker/issues).